tuck183/autoopenextension/README.md

 This extension watches for file system changes and opens files that match the criteria.
 It uses VS Code's file system watcher API to detect when files are created or modified.

 **Test note:** Extension is working perfectly - all file types auto-open as expected!

+## Laravel-Specific Behavior

+The extension intelligently handles Laravel projects:
+- **Never opens** compiled Blade templates from `storage/framework/views/`
+- **Never opens** any files in the `storage/` directory
+- **Only opens** actual source files from `resources/views/` when edited by the AI agent
+- **Ignores** browser refreshes and remote operations that trigger file changes in storage
+- Browser refreshes that update compiled views will not open files in the editor

+## Package Manager & Build Script Detection

+The extension automatically detects when package managers and build scripts are running:
+- **Composer** (`composer install`, `composer require`, etc.)
+- **npm** (`npm install`, `npm update`, `npm run build`, `npm run dev`, etc.)
+- **Yarn** (`yarn install`, `yarn add`, etc.)
+- **Build tools** (Vite, Laravel Mix, Webpack, etc.)

+When package manager or build activity is detected, the extension:
+- **Immediately** suppresses all auto-open operations for 30 seconds
+- Prevents opening of framework-generated, installed, compiled, or dependency files
+- Extends the cooldown with each new activity (prevents premature resumption)
+- Resumes normal operation after 30 seconds of inactivity

+**Early Detection Strategy:**
+The extension watches for early indicators that trigger BEFORE most files are created:
+- `package.json`, `composer.json` (read at start of operations)
+- `composer.lock`, `package-lock.json`, `yarn.lock` (change early in process)
+- `vendor/autoload.php` (created early in composer operations)
+- `vendor/composer/installed.json` (composer metadata)
+- `node_modules/.package-lock.json` (npm metadata)
+- Build manifests and output directories

+This aggressive detection ensures the suppression activates **before** files flood in.

+This ensures that:
+- Installing packages like Laravel Fortify doesn't flood your editor
+- Running `npm run dev` or `npm run build` doesn't open compiled assets
+- Hot module replacement (HMR) doesn't trigger file opens